 How is IV Conscious Sedation Different From Other Forms of ANESTHESIA?

 IV conscious sedation is different from oral sedation and general anesthesia.
 In oral conscious sedation, a person takes an oral pill and must commonly wait about 30 – 60 minutes for a feeling of relaxation to take affect.
 Although a patient can be given larger doses to become unaware of what is going on (sedation), it is difficult to dose to this level and there is a risk of over-sedation.
 In general anesthesia, the patient has a deep anesthetic which requires supervision by an anesthesiologist, and the patient has a breathing tube inserted to maintain proper breathing.
-In contrast, patients undergoing intravenous sedation will maintain their own breathing and will usually wake up faster than patients undergoing general anesthesia.
+In contrast, patients undergoing intravenous sedation will maintain their own breathing.

 Training and Safety